zashraf-io/DualTaskTemporalGaitAnalysis/README.md

 - The pipeline auto-detects FPS from the TRC header.
 If FPS detection fails, the fallback value from the UI is used.
 Ensure the FPS field is set correctly.
 - For very short walking videos (< 3 seconds), there may not be enough strides for meaningful analysis.
 Aim for at least 5-6 seconds of walking.
+- If all stance ratios are extremely low, check if your video requires `Invert Y-Axis` to be enabled.

+### Graphs appear vertically flipped

+- Enable the **Invert Y-Axis** checkbox in the Processing Options (or add `invert_y: true` to the participant's `master.csv` config row).
+This applies an unconditional negation to the Y coordinates before event detection.

 ### DTC values are all NaN